neu-cs4530/spring24-project-group-104/townService/README.md

-## Local testing setup
+# Local testing setup
 To create postgres instance on docker, run this command:

 `docker run --name postgres-container -e POSTGRES_PASSWORD=password123 -e POSTGRES_DB=mydb -p 5432:5432 -d postgres `

-To access the instance, set this are your DATABASE_URL: `"postgresql://postgres:password123@localhost:5432/mydb"`
+To access the instance, set this as your DATABASE_URL in .env: `"postgresql://postgres:password123@localhost:5432/mydb"`

 *** When testing locally, be sure to remove / comment out the `DIRECT_URL` in the schema.prisma file.